BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 Katalon logo

 With Katalon, creating integration tests is simple.
 You can send any type of API request, configure headers, query parameters, request bodies, and authentication tokens without coding.
 For advanced users, you can switch to scripting mode with Java or Groovy.
-Data driven and BDD testing are supported out of the box.
+Data-driven and BDD testing are supported out of the box.

 • API test management: Save collections of API requests as test suites or collections.
-Run them on a schedule or trigger them directly in your CI/CD pipeline.
+Run them on a schedule or trigger them in your CI/CD pipeline.

 Visit Katalon Website | Pricing | G2 Reviews